mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 1 directory, 3 files
 ```

-Next you're going to configure your HTTPS serving process to find the newly generated self-signed certificates.
+Next, you're going to configure your HTTPS serving process to find the newly generated self-signed certificates.

 Your app might employ any number of web servers, from [Nginx](https://www.nginx.com) or [Apache](https://www.apache.org), to the standard library HTTPS functionality available in [Node.js](https://nodejs.org/api/https.html) or [Golang](https://golang.org/pkg/net/http/#ListenAndServeTLS).